lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 The point of this approach is that integrations tests are running fakedata like a user would and only assert the output of command run; these tests know nothing about the code under test.
-Let's go over each step in more detail.

 For the sake of the discussion, I created an example CLI application, available on [GitHub](https://github.com/lucapette/go-cli-integration-tests).